 - Filter time: Indicates variable filter time for ports.
 Under 'Digital inputs' (see previous) is marked which inputs that need the given filter time.
-Choose from 10 sec. up to 64 hours. - Only send the alarm if text is entered: If text has been created on inputs (opened and/or closed) and wireless detectors, an alarm is sent (wireless detectors only with unit 4+5).
+Choose from 10 sec. up to 64 hours.
+Inputs 2 and 3 can be used as pulse counter if the boxes are ticked. - Only send the alarm if text is entered: If text has been created on inputs (opened and/or closed) and wireless detectors, an alarm is sent (wireless detectors only with unit 3+7).
 In case of blank text fields, alarm is discarded.